MilanKile/MilanKile/README.md

 ## Hi there 👋
+My name is Milan Mihelic and I am QA automation tester from Serbia ready to start a new career.
+I finished crashcourse for manual testing (writing test cases, test scenarios, bug reports...), API testing (Postman) and automation testing (Selenium, WebDriver, TestNG, Java...).
+I was working as spatial and urban planner for 17 years and I have a lot experience in teamwork and deadlines.
+I have sharp eye and I am fully dedicated to the details.
+I am willing to learn new tools and technologies.
+Here on my GitHub account you can find some examples of my tests and scripts.
+I am open for collaboration and I am looking forward it.

 <!--
 **MilanKile/MilanKile** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.